Dynamic heterogeneity in polydisperse systems: A comparative study of the role of local structural order parameter and

 \section{INTRODUCTION}

-When a liquid is cooled fast enough, it enters the supercooled liquid regime, where the properties of the liquid are very different from that of the normal liquid regime.
+When a liquid is cooled fast enough, it enters the supercooled liquid regime, where the properties of the liquid are very different from those of the normal liquid regime.
 When the supercooled liquid approaches the glass transition, its dynamics increases by orders of magnitude \cite{stillinger, ANGELL}, with the structure showing marginal changes.
-This observation questioned the role of structure in the dynamics and the application of the liquid state theories \cite{W_Gotze_1992,annu_rev.physchem, Hansen_and_McDonald} in the supercooled regime.
-However, studies have shown that although the structure does not change drastically, static properties which depend on the structure can change enough to affect the dynamics \cite{Atreyee_PRL, Kenneth_PRL_2015,manoj_PRL_2021}.
-One of the key signatures of supercooled liquid is the dynamical heterogeneity which increases with a decrease in temperature \cite{Ediger, Hurley_1995,walter_PRL_1997}.
-There have been a large number of studies attempting to causally connect this dynamical heterogeneity and local order parameter, some of the order parameters being purely structural in origin \cite{Harowell, Andrea_liu_nature, Paddy_PRL, Tanaka_PRL_2020, Richard_PRM,coslovich_JCP_2020, Andrea_liu_PRE, Tanaka_nature,manoj_PRL_2021,mohit_PRE}.
-In recent studies, we have defined a structural order parameter (SOP) that is connected to the depth of the mean-field caging potential \cite{manoj_PRL_2021,mohit_PRE}.
-Our study has shown that for a large number of systems, the SOP is a good parameter to describe the relaxation process in the systems\cite{manoj_PRL_2021}.
-We have also shown that this causality persists even at the local level \cite{mohit_PRE}.
-The distribution of the particle level SOP becomes wider at lower temperatures, thus suggesting an increase in the local structural heterogeneity.
+This observation questioned the role of structure in dynamics and the application of liquid state theories \cite{W_Gotze_1992,annu_rev.physchem, Hansen_and_McDonald} in the supercooled regime.
+However, studies have shown that although the structure does not change drastically, static properties that depend on the structure can change enough to affect the dynamics \cite{Atreyee_PRL, Kenneth_PRL_2015,manoj_PRL_2021}.
+One of the key signatures of supercooled liquids is their dynamical heterogeneity which increases with a decrease in temperature \cite{Ediger, Hurley_1995,walter_PRL_1997}.
+There have been a large number of studies attempting to causally connect this dynamical heterogeneity and local order parameters, some of which are purely structural in origin.\cite{Harowell, Andrea_liu_nature, Paddy_PRL, Tanaka_PRL_2020, Richard_PRM,coslovich_JCP_2020, Andrea_liu_PRE, Tanaka_nature,manoj_PRL_2021,mohit_PRE} In recent studies, we have defined a structural order parameter (SOP) that is connected to the depth of the mean-field caging potential.\cite{manoj_PRL_2021,mohit_PRE} Our study has shown that for a large number of systems, the SOP is a good parameter to describe the relaxation process in the systems.\cite{manoj_PRL_2021} We have also shown that this causality persists even at the local level .\cite{mohit_PRE} The distribution of the particle level SOP becomes wider at lower temperatures, thus suggesting an increase in local structural heterogeneity.
 The correlation between the SOP and the dynamics at the particle level is observed only below the onset of the glassy dynamics, $T_{onset}$, and increases as the temperature is decreased.
-Thus, according to this study, the structural heterogeneity increases at lower temperatures, and the structure also becomes a better predictor of the dynamics suggesting a structural origin of the dynamical heterogeneity \cite{mohit_PRE}.
+Therefore, according to this study, the structural heterogeneity and the coupling between the SOP and dynamics increase at lower temperatures.\cite{mohit_PRE}